 We can look at Southeast Alaska—from the mountaintops to the open ocean—as a single, vast, highly productive watershed.
-Everything is tightly interconnected: the land and waters, vegetation and wildlife, resources and economies, culture.
+Everything is tightly interconnected: the land, water, vegetation, wildlife, resources, economies and culture.

 ASFT's program, SeaBank, was created to tell the story of Southeast Alaska's ways of life.
 For the communities of Alaska’s Panhandle, this great natural ecosystem functions as a richly endowed bank, providing natural capital that is essential to the regional economy.
 SeaBank is a diverse nexus of individuals, scientists, organizations and businesses that wish to share the untold story of Southeast Alaska’s ecological wealth and promote the region’s natural products that support the livelihoods of our communities.

-Unlike ordinary business enterprises, this ecosystem bank requires no human input, no equipment, and no built infrastructure of any kind, yet it produces over a billion dollars worth of fish and other sea foods every year, harvested from Southeast Alaska’s waters.
+Unlike ordinary business enterprises, the Southeast ecosystem bank requires no human input, no equipment, and no built infrastructure of any kind, yet it produces over a billion dollars worth of fish and other sea foods every year.
 The ecosystem bank is also infinitely sustainable, as long as its resources are harvested responsibly and we assure that the environment remains healthy and productive.

 A RESOURCE HUB FOR SOUTHEAST AK'S NATURAL CAPITAL